kestra-io/docs/content/docs/16.faq/pebble.md

 You can troubleshoot complex Pebble expressions using the [Eval Expression](../04.user-interface-guide/04-executions.md) button in the outputs tab of a Flow execution.
 It's helpful to validate how complex objects will be parsed.

-## How to use conditions in Pebble
+## How to use conditions in Pebble?

 In some tasks, such as the `If` or `Switch` tasks, you will need to provide some conditions.
 You can use the Pebble syntax to use previous task outputs within those conditions: